EquipeDSNG1/projectDSNG1/README.md

-# Ciclone lost in the wild
+# Cyclone lost in the wild

 `We don't have game screens yet`